WSFL-TV: As a CW affiliate

 On January 24, 2006, the Warner Bros. unit of Time Warner and CBS Corporation announced that the two companies would shut down The WB and UPN and combine the networks' respective programming to create a new "fifth" network called The CW.
 On the day of the announcement, Tribune Broadcasting signed a ten-year agreement to affiliate 16 of its WB affiliates, including WBZL, with The CW.
 However, it would not have been an upset had WBFS (which is owned by CBS News and Stations) been chosen as Miami's CW station.
 Representatives for the network were on record as preferring the "strongest" WB and UPN stations to become The CW's charter affiliates, and Miami–Fort Lauderdale was one of the few markets where the WB and UPN stations both had relatively strong viewership.
 Throughout the summer, WBZL started using the CW logo in station promotions and also began referring to itself as "CW South Florida".
 On September 17, the station changed its call letters to WSFL-TV, to reference to its geographic location.
 WSFL became a charter CW affiliate when the network debuted the next day on September 18.

 On September 1, 2008, in a corporate move by Tribune to de-emphasize references to The CW in the branding of its CW-affiliated stations, channel 39 was rebranded as "SFL" and it debuted a logo featuring the stylistic capital "S" in the Sun-Sentinel nameplate logo.
 Around the same time, WSFL moved its operations into the Fort Lauderdale offices of the Sun-Sentinel newspaper.
 By February 2012, the station rebranded as "SFL-TV" to de-emphasize its connection to the Sun-Sentinel, as WSFL no longer offers full-scale local newscasts.

 On July 10, 2013, Tribune announced plans to spin off its publishing division into a separate company.
-The split was finalized in 2014, and WSFL-TV remain with the Tribune Company (which retain all non-publishing assets, including the broadcasting, digital media and Media Services units), while its newspapers (including the Sun-Sentinel) became part of the similarly named Tribune Publishing Company.
+The split was finalized in 2014, and WSFL-TV remained with the Tribune Company (which retained all non-publishing assets, including the broadcasting, digital media and Media Services units), while its newspapers (including the Sun-Sentinel) became part of the similarly named Tribune Publishing Company.
 On February 1, 2017, the station reverted to the "CW South Florida" branding.